Decisiveness Is the Elixir to Get Unstuck

 de·ci·sive /dəˈsīsiv/ Adjective: producing a definite result.
 Having or showing the ability to make decisions quickly and effectively.

-Making decisions quickly that are effective is an art.
+Making decisions quickly that are also effective is an art.
 Not everyone can or should make them.
-However, not being able to be decisive, and sitting on the fence is not going to serve you either.
+However, not being able to be decisive and sitting on the fence is not going to serve you either.

-My guest, Bill, on the recent Rant & Grow podcast, has made indecisiveness a lifelong practice.
-One that has caused him to live in a permanent stuck state of being.
+My guest, Bill, on season one of the Rant & Grow podcast, has made indecisiveness a lifelong practice.
+One that has caused him to live in a “permanently stuck” state of being.
 To be fair, this didn’t just happen without cause.

-Bill was in a dysfunctional family dynamic with a father who didn’t exactly create a safe environment.
+Bill grew up in a dysfunctional family dynamic with a father who didn’t exactly create a safe environment.
 His father would yell at him and undermine his child like exuberance for life.
 Over time a child gives up trying, because he/she feels suppressed.

 “While we are not responsible for our upbringing, we are responsible for the choices we make as adults.”

-It’s very dangerous to settle into a narrative that becomes our lives.
+It’s very dangerous to settle into a narrative that becomes your life.
 For Bill the familiar narrative was one of manifesting bosses who screamed at him and didn’t make him feel worthy or safe.
 Bill stayed in a relationship long after it was over, because the discomfort of feeling less than worthy, is familiar to him.

 For those who have never experienced manifesting the same things over and over, like in a the “Ground Hog Day” movie, it might prove difficult to understand why a negative experience is familiar to someone.
 Makes no sense.
 The truth is we all manifest familiar situations.
 Good or bad.
 It’s a matter of accepting if they work for us, or not.